Massachusetts Energy Efficiency Efforts Providing Unprecedented Savings to CustomersAugust 09, 2016

 For more information about the Mass Save energy efficiency programs visit http://www.masssave.com.

 Mass Save® is an initiative sponsored by Massachusetts’ gas and electric utilities and energy efficiency service provider.
 The Sponsors of Mass Save work closely with the Massachusetts Department of Energy Resources to provide a wide range of services, incentives, trainings, and information promoting energy efficiency that help residents and businesses manage energy use and related costs.

-The Massachusetts utilities and energy efficiency service providers, together known as the Mass Save Program Administrators, are: Bay State Gas Company, d/b/a Columbia Gas of Massachusetts; The Berkshire Gas Company; Blackstone Gas Company; Boston Gas Company, Colonial Gas Company, Massachusetts Electric Company and Nantucket Electric Company each d/b/a National Grid; Cape Light Compact; Fitchburg Gas and Electric Light Company d/b/a Unitil; NSTAR Electric Company, NSTAR Gas Company and Western Massachusetts Electric Company, each d/b/a Eversource Energy; and Liberty Utilities (New England Natural Gas Company) Corp. d/b/a Liberty Utilities.
+The Massachusetts utilities and energy efficiency service providers, together known as the Sponsors of Mass Save, are: Bay State Gas Company, d/b/a Columbia Gas of Massachusetts; The Berkshire Gas Company; Blackstone Gas Company; Boston Gas Company, Colonial Gas Company, Massachusetts Electric Company and Nantucket Electric Company each d/b/a National Grid; Cape Light Compact; Fitchburg Gas and Electric Light Company d/b/a Unitil; NSTAR Electric Company, NSTAR Gas Company and Western Massachusetts Electric Company, each d/b/a Eversource Energy; and Liberty Utilities (New England Natural Gas Company) Corp. d/b/a Liberty Utilities.